Best Of15 min read

 Pros:

-• Lowest renewal pricing in the entire list — genuinely affordable long-term
+• Best renewal pricing in this entire roundup

 Cons:

-• Less marketing means less community support and tutorials online
+• Less buzz means fewer community tutorials online

-• Automatic backups aren't included on entry plans
+• Automatic backups aren't on the base plans

-Namecheap won't impress you with flashy features or a slick dashboard.
-It'll just reliably host your blog without gouging you on renewal.
-Over a 3-year period, you could save $150+ compared to some competitors on this list.
-Sometimes boring and affordable is exactly what you need.
+Namecheap won't dazzle you with fancy features or polished marketing.
+It'll just host your blog reliably and charge you less at renewal than anyone else here.
+Over three years, you could save $150+ compared to some competitors.
+Sometimes that's exactly what you need.

 8. HostGator — Best for Beginners Who Want Pure Simplicity